So you’re can0 interface is online, but a query returns nothing:

 If it’s sitting in Katapult but you still can’t see a UUID then your problem is likely down to wiring.
 (Thanks to @drachenkaetzchen for the much better writeup than my original one)

-• Each side of the CAN Bus needs the 120 Ohm resistor in place.
+Each side of the CAN Bus needs the 120 Ohm resistor in place.
 Ensure you got the appropriate jumpers set.
 The Octopus is an exception, it has no jumper, the 120 Ohm resistor is always present.

-• For all following measurements, your printer must be powered off.
+For all following measurements, your printer must be powered off.

-• Ensure using a multimeter in continuity mode that CAN_L from one side actually ends up on CAN_L on the other side.
+Ensure using a multimeter in continuity mode that CAN_L from one side actually ends up on CAN_L on the other side.
 Same for CAN_H.
 Remove all termination resistors for that.
 If one of your boards has a fixed 120 Ohm resistor, remove the jumper on the other board.
 Then use your multimeter in Ohms mode to measure from one side to the other, you should read close to 0 ohms.
 If you read 120 Ohms, you probably have swapped CAN_L and CAN_H

-• With everything connected, measure resistance between CAN_L and CAN_H.
+With everything connected, measure resistance between CAN_L and CAN_H.
 You should read 60 Ohms (2x 120 Ohm in parallel = 60 Ohms).
 If you get 120 Ohm, then there might be a break in the wire or you forgot to set the jumper

-• If you suspect that CAN_L or CAN_H might be broken, measure in resistance mode (not continuity!) between CAN_L on one board with CAN_L on the other board.
+If you suspect that CAN_L or CAN_H might be broken, measure in resistance mode (not continuity!) between CAN_L on one board with CAN_L on the other board.
 If you get 240 Ohms, then there’s a break in CAN_L.
 Repeat the measurement for CAN_H

 can0 Interface

-There are guides floating around on the internet (I can’t find them now but I swear I’ve seen them in the past) that instruct users to add post-boot tasks to modify the CAN speed or txqueuelen to something different than is stated in the /etc/network/interfaces.d/can0 file.
-If your firmware/wiring/everything looks fine yet you still can’t get a UUID then this is a good thing to check.
+There are guides floating around on the internet (I can’t find them now but I swear I’ve seen them in the past) that instruct users to add post-boot tasks to modify the CAN speed or txqueuelen to something different than is stated in the /etc/network/interfaces.d/can0

-To test this hypothisis, make sure you are absolutely sure of the CAN speed you set when compiling the katapult/klipper firmware for your device (if you are using this guide then that will be one million, 1000000) then run the following commands to manually take down the can0 interface then bring it back up with the “known correct” speed
+To test this hypothesis, make sure you are absolutely sure of the CAN speed you set when compiling the katapult/klipper firmware for your device (if you are using this guide then that will be one million, 1000000) then run the following commands to manually take down the can0 interface then bring it back up with the “known correct” speed

 To stop the can0 interface: